 Immunity and metabolism at the interface of mycobacteria and host

-A new approach that we have explored over the past few years is to target mycobacterial factors that suppress the development of protective immune responses.
+The approach we have explored over the past few years is to target mycobacterial factors that suppress the development of protective immune responses.
 Currently our work is focused on mycolactone of Mycobacterium ulcerans, and phenolic glycolipids made by the Leprosy bacillus and hyper-virulent strains of the Tubercle bacillus.
 Research in our laboratory aims at understanding their mechanism of action, with a particular focus on how they deviate central metabolic pathways in immune cells.
-We are committed to translating our findings into novel approaches to prevent or treat mycobacterial diseases.
-Further, we hope that our work will lead to the identification of lead compounds targeting the metabolic control of immune cell functions.
+We hope that our findings will help develop novel approaches to treat mycobacterial diseases, and lead to the identification of natural compounds interfering with the metabolic control of immune cell functions.